Cassian-J/projet_dev/README.md

 ### Poison Master
 **Ability:**
-Throws a poison bottle that, if it hits the enemy, deals initial damage and applies a Poison Effect (1% of max HP every ? seconds for ? seconds, totaling ?% of max HP).
+Throws a poison bottle that, if it hits the enemy, deals initial damage and applies a Poison Effect.
 (Usable every ? seconds)

 ### Wind Master
 **Ability:**
-Unleashes a poisonous wind gust that slows all enemies in the area by 30% for ? seconds and deals poison damage over time (0.5% of max HP per second for ? seconds).
+Unleashes a poisonous wind gust that slows all enemies in the area by 30% for ? seconds and deals poison damage over time.
 (Usable every ? seconds)

 ### Warlock
 **Ability:**
-Throws a Poison Orb that deals immediate damage to 3 enemies within a 3-meter radius and prevents them from regenerating HP for ? seconds.
+Throws a Poison Orb that deals immediate damage to enemies within a 3-meter radius and prevents them from regenerating HP for ? seconds.
 (Usable every ? seconds)

 ## buffer